Types of housing

 The following resources contain a great deal of housing information for students.
 Please take a look.

-- »Gakuseikaikan GUIDE (School dormitories)
+- »Gakuseikaikan GUIDE(Japanese only) (School dormitories)

 - »Nasic student condominiums(Japanese only) (student condominiums)